-For these holidays we expect that you are already running on a regular basis covering distances of 15 to 25 kilometres (9.4-15.6 miles).
-This grading applies in particular to our Trail Running Camps.
-On the camp shorter run sessions and group classes will be between 1.5-2 hours in duration and might include short sustained bursts of fast exercise either on the flat or up hill depending on your experience and speed.
+For these holidays we expect that you are already a regular road runner covering distances of 10 to 25 kilometres (6.2-15.6 miles).
+On our Trail Running Camps shorter run sessions and group classes will be between 1.5-2 hours in duration and might include short sustained bursts of fast exercise either on the flat or up hill depending on your experience and speed.
 For longer runs or point to point tours at this grade you could be expected to either run or power walk, or a mixture of both, to cover 20km to 25kms (12.5-15.6 miles) and reach altitudes of up to 2000m-2500m (6560-8200ft) taking up to 3-4 hours.
 The trails will be mostly good paths and tracks, but may include narrower paths and steep up and down hill sections.

 Our point-to-point trail running holidays are designed for regular trail runners who would like to run in the mountains with the benefit of an experienced and qualified guide.
 You will be expected to cover from 20km - 25km (12.5-15.6 miles) per day, and we would expect this to take you about 4-5 hours.
 The routes gradually build on the distance and height gained per day.
 You will be mostly running, but some sections of height will be gained with a fast, steady walking pace.
 Maximum heights reached on these tours varies depending on the region you are visiting, but would normally be between 1500m - 2500m (4920-8200ft).
 Our routes will be mostly on good paths and tracks, but may include narrower paths, rocky and steeper uphill and downhill sections.